The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 By “street-legal” it means you need to arrive covered in such a way that at the very least if you’re walking down St. Pete Beach it won’t get you arrested for indecent exposure.
 (Please do NOT take that as a “challenge-accepted” to show up in a Speedo or bikini.)

 We do however have a mandatory face mask rule.
-You MUST wear a cloth or similar material face covering that covers your nose AND your mouth at ALL times.
-Even when playing.
-The only exception is if you are eating and sitting at a table.
-Otherwise, your mask must be on.
 If we have to remind you three times to put your mask on, we will ask you to leave (no refund).
-We will have a limited number of masks available for sale (touchless pay/credit/debit card only).
+We have a limited number of masks available for sale (touchless pay/credit/debit card only).

 As far as regular play events, we ask everyone to either arrive in normal street clothes and change when you get here, or be covered up “street-legal” upon arrival.
 So, anything you feel comfortable in.
 Full fetish gear, to street clothes, to nothing at all.
 It’s all welcome once you’re inside.
 Fetish wear is admired, not required.
-We do ask if you are naked, or otherwise attired in such a way as your bare bottom might be touching furniture, that you sit on a towel.
+We do require if you are naked, or otherwise attired in such a way as your bare bottom might be touching furniture, that you sit on a towel.
+If you don’t bring one you’ll need to buy one from us.

-Note that for non-play events and classes, the attire is generally street/casual clothes, and nudity is NOT allowed at events like munches/coffee times, 101 classes, etc.
+Note that for non-play events and classes, the attire is usually street/casual clothes, and nudity is NOT allowed at events like munches/coffee times, classes, etc.

 Q: What about photography (outside of photography nights/classes)?

 Yes, we REALLY mean this.
-WE WILL FACTORY RESET YOUR DEVICE.
-Do not try us.
+WE WILL CONFISCATE AND FACTORY-RESET YOUR DEVICE.

 Q: Do you allow sex in your club?
 Is this a swinger club?
 Are you a sex club?
 Are you a strip club?
 Do you have private rooms?